geerlingguy/kubernetes-101/site/_posts/2020-11-18-episode-1-hello-kubernetes.md

   - Kubernetes origins and the CNCF
   - Different ways you can try Kubernetes (Minikube, KinD, K3s, etc.)
   - Building our first Kubernetes cluster with Minikube
+  - Where to go for help and the Kubernetes Community

+### Examples from this Episode

+Check out the [Instructions for Minikube](https://github.com/geerlingguy/kubernetes-101/tree/master/episode-01#instructions-for-minikube) if you want to follow along with the list of commands Jeff ran during the video!

 ### Don't miss out!